tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 That was the kind of faith John and Heather had had to exercise.
 Faith to accept, acknowledge, and perhaps even embrace uncertainty.

-As I've pondered and studied that idea since then, I've encountered it everywhere, such as in
+As I’ve pondered and studied that idea since then, I’ve encountered it everywhere, such as in
 [Hebrews 11:13-16](https://www.churchofjesuschrist.org/study/scriptures/nt/heb/11?lang=eng&id=p13-p16#p13):